-- Know the symptoms: Flu-like symptoms include fever, cough, sore throat, body aches, fatigue and nasal congestion.
+- Know the symptoms: Flu-like symptoms include fever, cough, sore throat, body aches, fatigue, and nasal congestion.

-- Stay home: Stay home if you experience fever greater than 100.0 degrees and until you are fever-free without Tylenol or Advil for at least 24 hours.
+- Stay home: Stay home if you experience a fever greater than 100.0 degrees and until you are fever-free without Tylenol or Advil for at least 24 hours.
 Stay home if you have large amounts of secretions such as coughing and sneezing.
 Stay home if you experience vomiting and/or diarrhea and until you have been free of vomiting and/or diarrhea for 24 hours.

 - Wash hands: Wash hands with hot water and soap or use hand sanitizers several times throughout the day especially before eating, after using the restroom, and playing outside.

 - Cough & sneeze properly: Cough or sneeze into your sleeve or use Kleenex.
 Never cough or sneeze into your hands.

 - Disinfect: Disinfect frequently touched items daily.

 - Do not share: Never share food or drink and encourage others to do the same.